FurryCoders/FAAPI/README.md

 * `mentions` the users mentioned in the description (if they were mentioned as links, e.g. :iconusername:, @username, etc.)
 * `folder` the submission folder (gallery or scraps)
 * `file_url` the url to the submission file
+* `submission_page` the submission page used to parse the object fields

 \* these are extracted exactly as they appear on the submission page